Lagny-sur-Marne: Demographics

 Inhabitants are called Latignaciens or Laniaques.

 Economy

-When Titus Interactive was active, its head office was in Lagny-sur-Marne.
+When video game company Titus Interactive was active, its head office was in Lagny-sur-Marne.

 Transport

 Lagny-sur-Marne is served by the Lagny – Thorigny station, on the Transilien Paris – Est suburban rail line.
 The station, although administratively located in neighbouring commune of Thorigny-sur-Marne, is immediately across the river Marne from the centre of Lagny-sur-Marne.

 Education

 The commune has ten preschools and nine elementary schools.
 There are two junior high schools, Collège Les 4 Arpents and Collège Marcel Rivière, as well as one senior high school/sixth-form college, Lycée Van Dongen.